cohnt/6.8210-Final-Project-Lifting-Heavy-Objects-with-Teams-of-Quadrotors/README.md

 1) Call RegisterAsSourceForSceneGraph() (this may already be done on instantiation of MultibodyPlant)
 2) Call RegisterVisualGeometry().
 Drake has geometric primitives built in: https://drake.mit.edu/doxygen_cxx/classdrake_1_1geometry_1_1_sphere.html#ad4eb22638a3841217373d2caee0d6a74

-Then in TensileForce, just override the position of the force calculation from the origin to the current pose of the point mass.
+Then in TensileForce - modify to take in two bodies and output two forces (one on each body) - only need modify the input forces.
+Make sure the lists are aligned.